CLARIN-PL/embeddings/README.md

 ## Example with Text Classification

-Optimized pipilenes can be run via following snippet of code:
+Optimized pipelines can be run via following snippet of code:

 ```python
 from embeddings.hyperparameter_search.configspace import TextClassificationConfigSpace